Learning Python from Scratch – What I Wish Someone Told Me

 Test ideas instantly.
 Check what a function returns.
 Inspect the type of a variable with type().
 See if a method exists on an object with dir().
 Read the documentation for any function with help().
 The REPL turns learning from a slow edit-save-run cycle into an immediate conversation.

-When you are unsure how something works, do not add it to your program and hope.
+When you’re unsure how something works, don’t add it to your program and hope.
 Open the REPL and test it in isolation.
 This habit alone will accelerate your learning.

 Build Projects That Interest You

 The only way to stay motivated through the inevitable frustration of learning to program is to work on things you care about.
-If you are learning Python for data analysis, find a dataset about a topic you like — sports statistics, movie ratings, weather data — and start exploring it.
-If you are learning for web development, build a personal website, a blog, or a simple app for a hobby you have.
+If you’re learning Python for data analysis, find a dataset about a topic you like — sports statistics, movie ratings, weather data — and start exploring it.
+If you’re learning for web development, build a personal website, a blog, or a simple app for a hobby you have.

-The project does not need to be impressive.
+The project doesn’t need to be impressive.
 It needs to be yours.
 Tutorial projects — the to-do app, the blog, the Twitter clone — teach you to follow instructions.
 Personal projects teach you to solve problems no one has solved before, which is what programming actually is.

 Your first projects will be ugly.
-They will be poorly organized, inefficient, and full of code you would write differently two months later.
-This is not a sign that you are bad at programming.
-It is evidence that you are learning.
+They’ll be poorly organized, inefficient, and full of code you’d write differently two months later.
+This isn’t a sign that you’re bad at programming.
+It’s evidence that you’re learning.
 Every developer’s old code is embarrassing to them.
-If your old code looks fine to you, you have stopped improving.
+If your old code looks fine to you, you’ve stopped improving.

 The best time to start building is now.
 Not after the next tutorial.
 Not when you feel ready.
 Now.